 I defy any visitor to Stockholm to not be seduced by its setting and its medieval old town.
-With its Baltic Sea archipelago, Sweden’s capital boasts the most spectacular approach of any port that I have visited on a cruise.
+And with its Baltic Sea archipelago, Sweden’s capital boasts the most spectacular approach of any port that I have visited on a cruise.

-Stockholm has two major cruise terminals: Frihamnen and the more central Stadsgården.
+Stockholm has two major cruise terminals: Frihamnen (where Celebrity Silhouette berthed) and the more central Stadsgården.
 However, if you are unlucky, your ship may park up at Nynashamn, 36 miles south of Stockholm.